MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-exercise-postgresql-online-migration.md

     psql --host=localhost --port=5432 --username=postgres --dbname=adventureworks --command="\COPY production.workorder FROM 'C:\Lab11_workorder.csv' CSV HEADER"
     ```

+The command output should be `COPY 490`, indicating that 490 additional rows were written into the table from the CSV file.

-1. Check the row counts for the workorder table in the source and destination match to verify that the data replication is working.
+1. Check the row counts for the workorder table in the source (72591 rows) and destination match to verify that the data replication is working.

 ## Exercise Clean-up